hanweikung/reverse-personalization/README.md

 - Forward diffusion generates a new face
 - IP-Adapter-FaceID guides the generation toward a different identity
 - The guidance scale controls the degree of anonymization
-- Negative prompts for attribute control
+- Negative prompts are used to specify wanted facial attributes
 - The process preserves pose, expression, and background from the original

 ### 5. Composition